nkahe/zsh/README.md

 - Must have: zsh, git
 - Recommended: [Nerd Fonts](https://www.nerdfonts.com/) for nicer prompt and for [eza: A modern alternative to ls](https://github.com/eza-community/eza) which is also recommended.
-- Optional: neovim/vim, Zoxide, curl, grc, ccze, wl-copy, termdown, mutt, cheat, tldr, yadm, translate-shell.
+- Optional: Zoxide, curl, grc, ccze, wl-copy, termdown, cheat, tldr, yadm, translate-shell.

 ## Installation